realworldocaml/craml/README.md

   non-deterministic modes are supported as pre-conditions (see below).
 - Lines starting by `@@` are command *post-conditions*.
 Currently, only exit codes are supported as post-conditions (see below).
 - Anything else is a comment.
+It is not possible to put comments in the middle of an output as it is not clear what should be done to them when the output changes.

 To run the tests described in a `<file>`, use `cram <file>`.
 This will run all the commands in sequence and will generated `<file>.corrected`